Supplemental Instruction Program (SIP)

 (Please refer to the session schedule to see specific supported sections)

-SIP currently supports the following course sections for Summer 2013:
+SIP currently supports the following courses for Fall 2013:

 Click "Schedule" to see when these sessions are offered, or just ask your SIP Leader!